Leody Taveras Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff leads the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in the league.

-- The Blue Jays have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.92).

-- The Blue Jays surrender the third-most home runs in baseball (97 total, 1.4 per game).
+- The Blue Jays surrender the second-most home runs in baseball (100 total, 1.4 per game).

-- The right-hander's last appearance was on Saturday against the Texas Rangers, when he tossed six innings, surrendering one earned run while giving up four hits.
+- The right-hander's last time out was on Tuesday against the Baltimore Orioles, when he threw three innings, surrendering eight earned runs while allowing 11 hits.

 © 2023 Data Skrive.
 All rights reserved.